-4.7.2.3 Upgrade Example
+4.7.1.3 Upgrade Example

-This example illustrates updating DST behavior to Oracle Database 11g, release 2 for which the default time zone version is 14.
+This example illustrates updating DST behavior by using the online method of the procedure.
+It upgrades an Oracle database to time zone version 14.
 First, assume that your current database is using time zone version 3, and also assume you have an existing table t, which contains timestamp with time zone data.